camunda/camunda-docs/docs/components/optimize/userguide/creating-reports.md

 - **Always display latest** option: Makes your report always refer to the latest version.
 Keep in mind that if a new version of the process is deployed, the report will automatically consider process instances of this new version only.
 - **Specific version** option: Specify one or multiple existing versions of the process.

 Data from older versions is mapped to the most recent version in the selection.
-Therefore, the report data can seem to be inconsistent, which is due to changes that occurred within the diagram through the different versions, e.g. the old versions do not contain newly added tasks or a part of the diagram was removed because it was considered to be obsolete.
+Therefore, the report data can seem to be inconsistent, which is due to changes that occurred within the diagram through the different versions.
+For example, the old versions do not contain newly added tasks or a part of the diagram was removed because it was considered to be obsolete.

 ![Process definition selection for a multi-tenancy scenario](./img/tenantSelection.png)